Alina Pash: 2022: Eurovision

 Pash entered Vidbir 2022 with the song "Shadows of Forgotten Ancestors".
 She won the competition, thus gaining the right to represent Ukraine at the Eurovision Song Contest 2022.
 However, after the competition, the Ukrainian broadcaster UA:PBC began investigating a trip Pash had taken to Crimea in 2015, under the suspicion that Pash had broken the law by not travelling there through Ukraine.
-In a statement, UA:PBC said "the artist's representative falsified a certificate provided to UA:PBC.
-The artist agreed with this decision of the organizing committee."
+To that, Pash says she has never had a concert in Russia but had had to travel there for personal matters before she became a public figure in Ukraine.
 Following this investigation, it was decided via a mutual agreement between the broadcaster, Vidbir's organising committee and Pash that her participation in the contest would not go ahead.
 Kalush Orchestra, who placed second in Vidbir 2022, were later selected to represent Ukraine at Eurovision with the song "Stefania".